marscoin/marskit/README.md

 ## Support
-If you are experiencing any problems with Bitkit, please open an issue and use the template provided.
+If you are experiencing any problems with Bitkit, please open an issue and use the template provided, or reach out to us on [telegram](https://t.me/bitkitchat).

 ## Installation